 With this in mind, I wanted to start a university in Kosovo that educates the minds and the hearts of students.
 I envision it to be a “Factory for Changemakers”.
 With this bold and crazy idea, I went to the dean of students, Dr. Aaron Krasnow.
 He was that person who gave me permission by telling me that “you can do it, but you just got to start small and build your way there.”.
 I thought to myself, “Holy moly, the dean of Arizona State University told me that I can one day build a university that educates all the students to be Changemakers!”.
 Then, i also go to see the movie The Secret and my ego boosted 100% and i started believing in the power of my thoughts to create and manifest.
 Nothing could get in my way!!

 While I was going through this turmoil, the only thing that was calming my mind down was YouTube videos of this Indian mystic named Sadhguru.
-He was not telling me to let go, or stop your mind, or any of that none sense.
+He was not telling me to let go, or stop your mind, or any of that nonsense.
 He kept blaming me for causing this to myself.
-I was realized that I was powerless against these thoughts and he was pointing that out.
-Until, one night he came into my dream and inserted a chewing gum into my mouth with force!?
+I realized that I was powerless against these thoughts and he was pointing that out.
+One night he came into my dream and inserted a chewing gum into my mouth with force!?
 I woke up feeling struck but also needed to go to the bathroom.
-The next couple of days, I wake up and grab my phone to turn off the alarm.
+The next couple of days, I woke up and grabbed my phone to turn off the alarm.
 As soon as I click “Snooze” on my alarm, I received an email saying “Special Invitation for Inner Engineering with Sadhguru”.
 I felt like either this is a freaking strange confidence, or this is some kind of divine intervention.
 The only way to find out was to go and witness what this Inner Engineering is all about.
 Let’s go to Atlanta to meet Sadhguru!

-Now i’m in Washington D.C., still working for Ashoka in our mission to advance an “Everyone a Changemaker” world.
-My focus is to prioritize wellbeing in education.
-In Kosovo, am involved with many project but my priority is with Sustainability Leadership Kosovo – check out our work and let’s partner up.
+Now i’m in Washington D.C., working on supporting individuals are groups to be their best selves so that they can serve humanity best.
+We need to prioritize well being because without balance we cannot climb high.
+In Kosovo, I am involved with many project but my priority is with Sustainability Leadership Kosovo – check out our work and let’s partner up.
 Speaking of partners, I’ve got a partner, Ali Fraenkel, who is a huge inspiration to me and to all around her.
-She also happen to work at Ashoka and has an ever loving heart for humanity and all its creation.
+She is a community builder with so much joy and has an ever loving heart for humanity and all its creation.

 Thanks for reading my story.
 More details will be uploaded either through blogs or videos.
 Stay tuned!
 Would love to build relationships with new people – so please do not hesitate to reach out.